-As you approach the junction with Devil’s Path look to your left and in the woods, you’ll find an abandon horse tie used when this trail was popular as a horse trail.
-The signpost has a metal cover which was there to protect the old trail register and signs from porcupines that would chew on the wood.
+As you approach the junction with Devil’s Path, look to your left and in the woods; you’ll find an abandoned horse tie used when this trail was popular as a horse trail.
+The signpost has a metal cover to protect the old trail register and signs from porcupines that would chew on the wood.

 Diamond Notch Falls

-The double falls is a sight to behold and with the flume above (which is a great place to cool your feet) makes this a popular and short hike.
-Plan to share it with other people.
+The double falls are a sight to behold, and the flume above (which is a great place to cool your feet) makes this a popular and short hike—plan to share it with other people.

 Another spot is just upstream from the falls.
-In times when water is plentiful a few hundred feet upstream on the north side of West Kill Creek is another smaller cascade.
-If the falls are too crowded it may be nice to visit this one also.
+When water is plentiful, a few hundred feet upstream on the north side of West Kill Creek is another smaller cascade.
+If the falls are too crowded, it may be nice to visit this one also.